The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.

 The Key Advantages of Developing Your Assertiveness

 Learning to become more assertive can also help enhance self-esteem and self-confidence.
 Furthermore, it tends to decrease feelings of anxiety typically experienced in social situations.
-With less anxiety and more confidence, you feel more self-assured which subsequently helps improve your personal and professional relationships.
+With less anxiety and more self-confidence, you feel more self-assured which subsequently helps improve your personal and professional relationships.

 Most importantly, assertiveness is something that can provide you with a sense of purpose and control over your life and circumstances.
 No longer will you fall prey to other people’s controlling nature.
 You will instead take your life and destiny into your own hands and move forward with a greater sense of confidence and purpose.